ah-hkhalil/f1-hue/README.md

 # F1 25 → Philips Hue Flag Lights

 Control a Philips Hue light in real time based on flag states in F1 25.
-Runs on a Raspberry Pi on the same network as your Xbox and Hue Bridge.
+Runs on a Raspberry Pi on the same network as your Xbox, Game PC, etc and Hue Bridge.

 ## What it does